aaiijmrtt/NET/doc/README.md

 			f(x) = [W * conv(x) + b]

-		all Layer modifiers are applicable to it
+		all modifiers are applicable to it

 	* **MaxPooling**: